Privacy Policy

 We may use your Personal Information and Sensitive Information for the following purposes:

-• to confirm your identity;
+- to confirm your identity;

-• to share it with our related entities, subsidiaries or other specialist providers as required to perform functions on our behalf;
+- to share it with our related entities, subsidiaries or other specialist providers as required to perform functions on our behalf;

-• for other purposes communicated to you when your information is collected;
+- for other purposes communicated to you when your information is collected;

-We will not use your Personal Information and Sensitive Information for purposes other than those described above, unless we have your consent, or there are specified law enforcement or public health and safety reasons (as permitted under the Act).
+We will not use your Personal Information and Sensitive Information for purposes other than those described above, unless we have your consent, or there are specified law enforcement or public health and safety reasons (as permitted under the Regulations).

 Transfer of Personal and Sensitive Information

-We may outsource business functions to other organisations and as such, it is possible that your Personal Information and Sensitive Information will, as required from time to time, be disclosed or transferred to other organisations to allow them to assist us to provide you with services.
-In doing so, we will take reasonable steps to ensure that any outside organisations are bound by privacy obligations protecting your personal information, and that they will only be provided with the personal information required to deliver their services.
+We may outsource business functions to other organisations and as such, it is possible that your Personal Information and Sensitive Information will, as required from time to time, be disclosed or transferred to other organisations to allow them to assist us to provide you with products and services.
+In doing so, we will take reasonable steps to ensure that any outside organisations are bound by privacy obligations protecting your personal information, and that they will only be provided with the personal information required to deliver their products and services.

 You should also be aware that:

-• any overseas recipient may not be subject to any privacy obligations or to any principles similar to the APPs;
+- any overseas recipient may not be subject to any privacy obligations or to any principles similar to the APPs;

-• you may not be able to seek redress in the overseas jurisdiction; and
+- you may not be able to seek redress in the overseas jurisdiction; and

-• any overseas recipient may be subject to a foreign law that could compel the disclosure of personal information to a third party, such as an overseas authority.
+- any overseas recipient may be subject to a foreign law that could compel the disclosure of personal information to a third party, such as an overseas authority.

 While we will not directly disclose your Personal Information and Sensitive Information to overseas recipients without your consent, the entities to which we may disclose your Personal Information and Sensitive Information may do so.
 We are unable to say what countries, if any, those recipients are likely to be located in as the locations will differ from time to time.